Delaware Tribe of Indians: Enrollment

-Tribal membership is limited exclusively to descendants of Delaware people on the 1906 tribal rolls from Indian Territory.
+Tribal citizenship is limited exclusively to descendants of Lenape people on the 1906 tribal rolls from Indian Territory.
 Enrollment is based on lineal descent, that is, there are no minimum blood quantum requirements.

 Culture

 The Council of Lenape Elders works to sustain traditional dances, culture, and the tribal language, and works with the Delaware Gourd Society.
 The tribe maintains a Delaware Center, on an 80 acre parcel of land in Bartlesville.
 Delaware artists are known for their wood carving and ribbon work skills.

 History

-The historically Algonquian-speaking Delaware refer to themselves as Lenni Lenape.
+The historically Algonquian-speaking Delaware refer to themselves as Lenape.
 At first European contact in the early 17th century, the tribe lived along the Delaware River, named for Lord de la Warr, territory in lower present-day New York state and eastern New Jersey, and western Long Island, New York.

-The Delaware nation was the first to sign a treaty with the new United States.
-They signed the treaty on the September 17, 1778.
-Despite the treaty, the Delaware were forced to cede their Eastern lands and moved first to Ohio and later to Indiana (Plainfield), Missouri, Kansas, and Indian Territory.
+The Lenape were the first tribe to sign a treaty with the new United States.
+They signed the treaty on September 17, 1778.
+Despite the treaty, the Lenape were forced to cede their Eastern lands and moved first to Ohio and later to Indiana (Plainfield), Missouri, Kansas, and Indian Territory.
 The ancestors of the Delaware Nation, following a different migration route, settled in Anadarko.
-Other Delaware bands moved north with the Iroquois after the American Revolutionary War to form two reserves in Ontario, Canada.
+Other Lenape bands moved north with the Iroquois after the American Revolutionary War to form two reserves in Ontario, Canada.

-Traditionally the Delaware were divided into the Munsee, Unami, and Unalachtigo, three social divisions determined by language and location.
+Traditionally, the Lenape were divided into the Munsee, Unami, and Unalachtigo, three social divisions determined by language and location.